How to Build the Ultimate Content Calendar for Your SchoolJanuary 8, 2020

 If your school marketing team is feeling under the pump, it's no wonder!
-Schools in 2020 are constantly pushing out social media posts, blogs posts, website updates, photos and videos to keep their school community in the loop — and it feel incredibly overwhelming.
+Schools in 2020 are constantly pushing out social media posts, blogs posts, website updates, photos and videos to keep their school community in the loop — and it can feel incredibly overwhelming.
 That's where content calendars can come in to save the day.

 What is a content calendar?